jimeh/build-emacs-for-macos/README.md

 After the changes in [Update 11](https://akrl.sdf.org/gccemacs.html#org4b11ea1) to gccemacs, the native `*.eln` files are cached with a hash.
 This hash seems to be in part based on the absolute file path of the lisp file in question.
-As Emacs.app is self-contained, the absolute path as build time and will not be the same as once it's installed into `/Applications`.
+As Emacs.app is self-contained, the absolute path at build time and will not be the same as once it's installed into `/Applications`.

 This means that all the natively compiled `*.eln` files bundled into Emacs.app